 You might not believe it but some families argue upon the death of a loved one.
-They can argue over money, sentimental items, paying bills and even what to do with their loved one’s remains.
+They can argue over money, sentimental items, paying bills, and even what to do with their loved one’s remains.
 Generally, as a parent, you know your children better than anyone else.
 Therefore, you have a pretty good idea of whether or not there will be any “controversies” after your death.
-The best way to avoid any arguments, and to insure your wishes are followed, is to have a well written Last Will and Testament.
+The best way to avoid any arguments, and to ensure your wishes are followed, is to have a well-written Last Will and Testament.

 (1) the person designated in a written instrument signed by the decedent;